-They will spend some time designing games, revising rules and taking on feedback from playtesting.
-They figure out how people play the game, how to make it fun, what the rules are, how to make it fair to every player and lots of other decisions besides.
+They will spend some time designing games, revising rules, and taking on feedback from playtesting.
+They figure out how people play the game, how to make it fun, what the rules are, how to make it fair to every player, and lots of other decisions besides.

 But they will not have the final call on any of the decisions they make.
 These will fall to a more senior game designer.
-Just how senior that person is will depend on how many levels there are in the company hierachy.
+Just how senior that person is will depend on how many levels there are in the company hierarchy.
 The bigger the company, the more management levels there will be.

 At the top of the

-At the most senior role, this person will have years of experience in developing and publishing board games.
+In the most senior role, this person will have years of experience in developing and publishing board games.

 Seniorboard game designers may spend less time doing the actual design work and more time on management activities and getting the game developed and published.